 Who to contact

-All library staff are happy to help with our services but there are people at each campus with specific responsibility for assisting with any special requirements you may have.
+All library staff are happy to help with our services and there are people at each campus with specific responsibility for assisting with any special requirements you may have.
 You can help by giving us advance notice of your requirements, please contact us by email: firstname.lastname@example.org.
 Due to the range of demands on library staff it will not always be possible to provide additional assistance immediately, but we will respond as soon as we can.